KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 * Avoid globbing and explicitly include files using "set".

 ### Indentation
-* Indent with tab multi-line arguments or branch contents.
+* Indent with 3 spaces multi-line arguments or branch contents.

 ### Line Length
 * Keep the line length bellow the length of 90 characters without indents.